-- 1. Improve in one or more: body composition, range of motion, overall body weight, resting heart rate, strength and endurance, and aerobic capacity at a beginning level. - 2.
-Demonstrate knowledge of various exercises and yoga poses at a beginning level.
+- 1. Improve one or more: body composition, range of motion, overall body weight, resting heart rate, strength and endurance, and aerobic capacity at an advanced level. - 2.
+Demonstrate knowledge of various exercises and yoga poses at an advanced level.

 5. SPECIFIC INSTRUCTIONAL OBJECTIVES: